ownDaimon/test/README.md

-# this is a test dosier soon tto be terminated
+# this was created for study purposes